Experiments with Optimal Model Trees: Experiments

 In Table~\ref{table:classification_glass_box}, we evaluate the \emph{glass box} trees, i.e., those trees that have axis parallel splits and, therefore, are the most interpretable, on the classification datasets.
 For each dataset, we report the average accuracy and corresponding standard deviation, as well as the average number of leaves, and corresponding standard deviation.
 For the classification problems, the model tree OCMT shows considerably higher accuracy than its constant-value counterpart OCT, sometimes outperforming it by more than 30\%.
 There are only two cases in which OCT exhibits slightly higher estimated accuracy: on the ``Australian'' and ``Parity'' datasets, respectively.
-LMT achieves the best accuracy in 12 cases out of 25, followed by CART, which achieves the highest accuracy in 7 cases out of 25.
-LS-OMT and OCMT achieve the best performance in 6 and 2 cases out of 25, respectively.
-Notably, the OCMT trees are substantially smaller than all other trees.
-It is also worth noting that the size limit of four leaves for OCMT appears to be a constraint on only three of the datasets.
+LMT achieves the best accuracy in 10 cases out of 25, followed by CART, which achieves the highest accuracy in 7 cases out of 25.
+Both LS-OMT and OCMT achieve the best performance in 3 cases out of 25, while DL8.5 shows the best accuracy in 2 cases out of 20 (not 25, as the algorithm is not applicable to multi-class problems).
+Notably, the OCMT trees, while being most accurate on three datasets, are substantially smaller than all other trees.
 LMT generally grows larger trees, some still being relatively small (under 10 leaves), some having 40 leaves.
-CART grows even larger trees, the smallest having around 15 leaves, and the largest almost 500.
+CART grows even larger trees, the smallest having around 6 leaves, and the largest almost 250.
 At this point, even if the splits are axis parallel, we can argue that the model is too large to be interpretable.
-Finally, LS-OMT produces trees ranging from 5 to 16 leaves.
+Finally, DL8.5 generally generates trees exhibiting between 4 and 8 leaves, and LS-OMT produces trees ranging from 5 to 16 leaves.